dotnet/docs-maui/docs/migration/apple-projects.md

 ### MinimumOSVersion and LSMinimumSystemVersion

-The `MinimumOSVersion` and `LSMinimumSystemVersion` properties should be converted to the `SupportedOSPlatformVersion` project in .NET 6+ projects.
+The `MinimumOSVersion` and `LSMinimumSystemVersion` properties should be converted to the `SupportedOSPlatformVersion` property in .NET 7+ projects.
 For more information, see [Ensure MinimumOSVersion is consistent with SupportedOSPlatformVersion](https://github.com/xamarin/xamarin-macios/issues/12336).

 ## See also